prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ReadyTimeout is the maximum time that the Thanos sidecar will wait for
+<p>readyTimeout is the maximum time that the Thanos sidecar will wait for
 Prometheus to start.</p>
 </td>
 </tr>